-Tip: To block access,. to/from a single IP address, enter that IP address as the Host IP Address and use a Host Subnet Mask of "255.255.255.255".
+Tip: To block access, to/from a single IP address, enter that IP address as the Host IP Address and use a Host Subnet Mask of "255.255.255.255".

-Type: It is the packet protocol type used by the application, select either TCP or UDP.
+Type: It is the packet protocol type used by the application, select TCP, UDP or both TCP/UDP.

 Source Port: This Port or Port Ranges defines the port allowed to be used by the Remote/WAN to connect to the application.
-Default is set from range $0 \sim 65535$.
+Default is set from range 0 ~ 65535.
 It is recommended that this option be configured by an advanced user.